Koodiyattam: Performance style

 Traditionally, koodiyattam has been performed by Chakyars (a subcaste of Kerala Hindus) and by Nangyaramma (women of the Ambalavasi Nambiar caste).
 The name "koodiyattam", meaning playing or performing together, is thought to refer to the presence of multiple actors on stage who act in rhythm with the beats of the mizhavu drummers.
 Alternatively, it may also be a reference to a common practice in Sanskrit drama where a single actor who has performed solo for several nights is joined by another.

 The main actor is a Chakyar who performs the ritualistic koothu and koodiyattam inside the temple or in the koothambalam.
 Chakyar women, Illotammas, are not allowed to participate.
 Instead, the female roles are played by Nangyaramma.
 Koodiyattam performances are often lengthy and elaborate, ranging from 12 to 150 hours spread across several nights.
 A complete Koodiyattam performance consists of three parts.
 The first of these is the purappadu where an actor performs a verse along with the nritta aspect of dance.
 Following this is the nirvahanam where the actor, using abhinaya, presents the mood of the main character of the play.
 Then there is the nirvahanam, a retrospective, which takes the audience up to the point where the actual play begins.
 The final part of the performance is the koodiyattam, which is the play itself.
 While the first two parts are solo acts, koodiyattam can have as many characters as are required to perform on the stage.

 The elders of the Chakyar community traditionally taught the artform to their youngsters.
 It was performed only by Chakyars until the 1950s.
 In 1955, Guru Mani Madhava Chakyar performed Kutiyattam outside the temple for the first time, for which he faced many problems from the hardline Chakyar community.
 In his own words:

 In 1962, under the leadership of art and Sanskrit scholar V. Raghavan, Sanskrit Ranga of Madras invited Guru Mani Madhava Chakyar to perform koodiyattam in Chennai.
 Thus for the first time in history koodiyattam was performed outside Kerala.
 They presented over three nights koodiyattam scenes from the plays Abhiṣeka, Subhadrādhanañjaya and Nāgānda.

-In early 1960s Maria Christoffer Byrski, a Polish student doing research in Indian theatres at Banaras Hindu University, studied koodiyattam with Mani Madhava Chakyar and became the first non-Chakyar/nambiar to learn the art form.
+In the early 1960s Maria Christoffer Byrski, a Polish student doing research in Indian theatres at Banaras Hindu University, studied koodiyattam with Mani Madhava Chakyar and became the first non-Chakyar/nambiar to learn the art form.
 He stayed in Guru's home at Killikkurussimangalam and studied in the traditional Gurukula way.